McTavishLab/extensiphy/tutorial/command_line_tutorial.md

 So we started in the directory `your_user_name` and saw that a directory `Documents` was next to us.
 We then changed directory (`cd`) into the `Documents` directory.
 Our new location was confirmed with the `pwd` command.
 Awesome!

+## Pointing to files anywhere

-4. An important aspect of the command line that we'll need to use a lot in bioinformatics is pointing our computer to files or directories that aren't in the same directory we are.
+An important aspect of the command line that we'll need to use a lot in bioinformatics is pointing our computer to files or directories that aren't in the same directory we are.
 To do this, we'll use some of the hidden files we revealed earlier.
 Lets use the `ls` command to look for a specific file that we suspect is in a different directory.

 ```bash
 $ls /home/your_user_name/.bash_profile